Flexa

 Companies often come across obstacles when it comes to creating a fair and inclusive hiring process.

 The first hurdle is attracting and accessing diverse talent pools.
-Companies need to cast a wider net and actively seek out individuals from underrepresented backgrounds.
+Companies need to cast a wider net and actively seek out individuals from underrepresented backgrounds and embed DEI into the hiring process.
 Putting work into your Employer Brand can help here.

 Another challenge is mitigating bias in the selection process.
 Human beings are prone to unconscious biases, and these biases can seep into the decision-making process, even unintentionally.

-Implementing strategies such as structured interviews, blind CV screening, and diverse interview panels can minimise bias to focus on skills and qualifications.
+• Implement structured decision-making: Use structured interviews, blind CV screening, and diverse interview panels to minimise bias.

 6) Retention and advancement